ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 tips:
-holding forward (6) and HS makes it easier to execute the kibari you have to hit the 5k early but insert a small gap between the 5k and the dash plinking the dash into the kibari (HS) is the best method but hard to do with the layout (Dash is below HS) It's hard to know if you're doing it right.
-I don't know what indicators I'm looking for but here are a few I've noticed:
+holding forward (6) and HS makes it easier to execute the kibari you have to hit the 5k very soon after tatami but a small frame gap is needed between 5k and dash do not input the half circle until you've already pressed 5k, there's plenty of time and its easy to lose the buffer for kibari if you do it too early (hold HS!) plink isn't required and it works well just pressing the buttons with two fingers one after the other (holding HS after dash if mashing the HS for the second hit of Kibari it will whiff, just react and it will be fine the backend of the input window is way larger than the front. indicators of execution:
 - there is a bit of a dust or flash at the feet when the dash starts.
-I see VERY little of this flash when successful but it's always there. if I mash the HS for the second hit of Kibari it will whiff, just react and it will be fine the window is really big.
+- If you execute the dash cancel but don't do kibari you probably didn't hold HS and/or may have flubbed your half circle input
+- if the 5k doesn't come out you pressed it too quickly
+- if the dash cancel doesn't come out you pressed the dash too early (slight delay after 5k is necessary)

 ## Working on anti air